Jasper Therapeutics Announces - GuruFocus.com

 Forward-Looking Statements

 Certain statements included in this press release that are not historical facts are forward-looking statements for purposes of the safe harbor provisions under the United States Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are sometimes accompanied by words such as “believe,” “may,” “will,” “estimate,” “continue,” “anticipate,” “intend,” “expect,” “should,” “would,” “plan,” “predict,” “potential,” “seem,” “seek,” “future,” “outlook” and similar expressions that predict or indicate future events or trends or that are not statements of historical matters.
-These forward-looking statements include, but are not limited to, statements regarding the potential long-term benefits of hematopoietic stem cell engraftment following targeted briquilimab conditioning in the treatment of sickle cell disease and beta thalassemia and Jasper’s ability to potentially deliver a targeted non-genotoxic conditioning agent to patients with these indications.
+These forward-looking statements include, but are not limited to, statements regarding the potential long-term benefits of hematopoietic stem cells engraftment following targeted briquilimab conditioning.
 These statements are based on various assumptions, whether or not identified in this press release, and on the current expectations of Jasper and are not predictions of actual performance.
 These forward-looking statements are provided for illustrative purposes only and are not intended to serve as, and must not be relied on by an investor as, a guarantee, an assurance, a prediction or a definitive statement of fact or probability.
+In addition, a positive opinion from the EMA on Jasper’s application for orphan drug designation for briquilimab is not a guarantee of trial success or approval.
 Actual events and circumstances are difficult or impossible to predict and will differ from assumptions.
 Many actual events and circumstances are beyond the control of Jasper.
 These forward-looking statements are subject to a number of risks and uncertainties, including general economic, political and business conditions; the risk that the potential product candidates that Jasper develops may not progress through clinical development or receive required regulatory approvals within expected timelines or at all; risks relating to uncertainty regarding the regulatory pathway for Jasper’s product candidates; the risk that clinical trials may not confirm any safety, potency or other product characteristics described or assumed in this press release; the risk that Jasper will be unable to successfully market or gain market acceptance of its product candidates; the risk that Jasper’s product candidates may not be beneficial to patients or successfully commercialized; patients’ willingness to try new therapies and the willingness of physicians to prescribe these therapies; the effects of competition on Jasper’s business; the risk that third parties on which Jasper depends for laboratory, clinical development, manufacturing and other critical services will fail to perform satisfactorily; the risk that Jasper’s business, operations, clinical development plans and timelines, and supply chain could be adversely affected by the effects of health epidemics, including the ongoing COVID-19 pandemic; the risk that Jasper will be unable to obtain and maintain sufficient intellectual property protection for its investigational products or will infringe the intellectual property protection of others; and other risks and uncertainties indicated from time to time in Jasper’s filings with the SEC.
 If any of these risks materialize or Jasper’s assumptions prove incorrect, actual results could differ materially from the results implied by these forward-looking statements.
 While Jasper may elect to update these forward-looking statements at some point in the future, Jasper specifically disclaims any obligation to do so.
 These forward-looking statements should not be relied upon as representing Jasper’s assessments of any date subsequent to the date of this press release.
 Accordingly, undue reliance should not be placed upon the forward-looking statements.

 Contacts: